Strawberry Mansion, Philadelphia: 21st century

-Population
+Community boundaries

 The community is bounded by Fairmount Park to the west, Lehigh Avenue to the north, Sedgley Avenue and the SEPTA rail tracks to the east, and Cecil B. Moore Avenue to the south.
 Bordering neighborhoods include Allegheny West to the north, Glenwood and Stanton to the east, and Brewerytown to the south.

+Population

 As of 2010, Strawberry Mansion was 94.3% black or African American, 2.3% white or European American, 1.6% Hispanic, 0.8% Asian, and 1% all other.

 Education

 The School District of Philadelphia serves Strawberry Mansion.

 Strawberry Mansion High School is in the neighborhood.

 The high school and the area middle school shared a building with a third school, Leslie P. Hill Elementary School, which was a K-8 school, until it was closed in 2013.
-Many children, prior to the close, attended elementary, junior, and high school without leaving the building.
+Many children, prior to the close, attended elementary, junior, and high schools without leaving the building.
 Now the neighborhood school that feeds into SMHS is James G. Blaine at 30th and Berks.

 In 2015, a music recording studio opened at Strawberry Mansion High school financed by popular recording artist Drake.

-The historic Most Precious Blood School is also located in the neighborhood.
+The historic Most Precious Blood School was also located in the neighborhood.